 The model geometry is taken from the input weather data.
 The vertical resolution is reduced with respect to the ECMWF operational model by combining pairs of IFS layers; hybrid vertical coordinates are used.
 The horizontal geometry of the MATCH simulation is the same as the meteorological forcing (currently a lat-lon grid with 0.1° resolution).
-The lowest 52 layers of the ECMWF model are used for the air quality simulations.
+The lowest 76 layers of the ECMWF model are lumped in 26 levels, which then are used for the air quality simulations.
 The model top is at about 8000 m height.
 The model domain covers the area between 28.8° W to 45.8° E and 29.2° N to 72.0° N. The grid is an Arakawa C-grid with staggered wind components.
-The current operational system using various tiles of physiography derived from CCS/SEI inventory.
+The current operational system uses various tiles of physiography derived from CLC/SEI inventory (Simpson et al., 2012).